k-chew/codility/README.md

 # Codility
 These are my solutions to the Codility training problems.

-I am learning how to solve coding problems as well as familiarizing myself with Git and Github.
+Learning how to solve algorithmic problems.

 Language: Python3